Transitioning from breast to bottle and combination feeding

 The WHO advise to exclusively Breastfeed until six months with the introduction of solid foods then as well as continuing breastfeeding up to 2 years or beyond.
 However, it is a personal choice for Mum, when to wean from breast to bottle.
 Choosing how to do it is important.
 Here are some explanations of the different ways you can wean your baby off breastmilk.

 Gradual Weaning from Breast:

 This is easier on both Mum and baby as it allows Mums milk supply to gradually reduce due to the decreased demand, thus preventing a build up of milk, which can result in blocked milk ducts,engorgement .
 This can lead onto mastitis if not resolved.
 It also allows baby to adjust to a new method of feeding and eases the transition from breast to bottle, or combination feeding.

 How to Wean:

 - Start by eliminating one feed per day every 2-3 days or go as slow as you like.
 This will help to reduce mums milk more gradually.

 - If breasts feel full then you can express enough off to make them feel comfortable but do not empty them.
-Massage also to relieve any lumpy areas.
-This is often easiest in the shower or bath
+Massage also to relieve any lumpy areas, this is often easiest in the shower or bath.

-- If baby is under 12 months you will need to substitute with formula milk by either bottle or cup, depending on baby’s age, as baby still needs an adequate milk intake.
+- If your baby is under 12 months you will need to substitute with formula milk by either bottle or cup, depending on baby’s age, as your baby still needs an adequate milk intake.

 - With the older baby/toddler changing daily routines, bargaining, being flexible, offering healthy snacks to substitute.

 This is when your baby decides to move on from breastfeeding and is usually a gradual process too.
 When solids are introduced and possibly cup drinking the gradual demand reduces as does mums’ milk.
 Eventually baby stops looking to breastfeed and naturally moves on.